 Resources and procedures available to a plan sponsor or authorized representative and EP revenue agents for resolving issues and closing an examination.
 Includes links to information on the Employee Plans Compliance Resolution System (EPCRS), including the Audit Closing Agreement Program (Audit CAP).

 The process of appealing issues that cannot be resolved with the EP agent or through informal means.
 Discusses the status of the plan while under appeals and any applicable statute of limitations.

 Educational materials, retirement forms and publications, customer account services, and other helpful information for plan participants, plan sponsors and representatives.

 Section 9 - Participant Notices

-Information on the rights of participants in a qualified retirement plan.
-Includes (1) rights triggered by a participant event, such as when a participant stops working; and (2) rights triggered by a plan event, such as when the plan is terminated.
+Information on the notices participants should receive from a qualified retirement plan.
+Includes (1) notices triggered by a participant event, such as when a participant stops working; and (2) notices triggered by a plan event, such as when the plan is terminated.
 Includes links to other government agencies involved with retirement plan regulation including the Department of Labor (DOL) and the Pension Benefit Guaranty Corporation (PBGC).

 Section 10 – International Issues Affecting Retirement Plans

 International issues, including international tax compliance by large corporations and high-wealth individuals, are an IRS-wide priority.
 The Office of Employee Plans is focused on addressing existing abuse and preventing abuse going forward.